 The Analytics Engineers are embedded in cross-functional teams but report primarily to the chapter.
 They are accountable to deliver value to the squads they are embedded in, but also for the quality of data for the company as a whole.

 Not only do they have the skills to translate a business need into a data strategy with deliverables, they also have the engineering skills to create robust code, with testing.
-They understand the intricacies of data pipelines, the impact of dependencies between datasets as well as database architecture and modelling concepts.
+They understand the intricacies of data pipelines, the impact of dependencies between datasets as well as database architecture and modeling concepts.

 One of the key aspects of guaranteeing quality of the data throughout the company, and subsequently on all the decisions made on top of it, was to scale the Analytics Engineering chapter into all the different business units.
-(Be part of this growth and join us!)

 Shared objectives and responsibilities